Oric4ever/AdventOfCode2017-on-CP-M-80/README.md

 - day #13 : using the Chinese Remainders Theorem to greatly reduce the number of computations
 - day #16 : finding cycles to reduce the number of computations
 - day #18 : Modula-2 shines here with its integrated coroutines!

+Status : nearly finished, I have to :
+- fetch back Day #16 from the CP/M floppy disk,
+- optimise day #13 with Chinese Remainders Theorem
+- do day #20 and day #21